duckdb/substrait/README.md

 > [!TIP]
 > See [Controlling Query Optimization](#controlling-query-optimization) for more information on how to
-> enable, disable, or tune the optimizer when generating Substrait.
+> enable or disable the optimizer when generating Substrait.

 1) Blob Generation